 Advances in technology have changed today’s global business environment.
 Privacy and cybersecurity issues are everywhere, affecting individuals, businesses and governments worldwide.
 Understanding increasingly complex privacy and cybersecurity laws and finding practical ways to address their implementation are top priorities for many clients.
 Should an organization be accused of violating those laws, sophisticated legal advice is a must, especially when the accusation arises out of a cybersecurity breach.

 Ropes & Gray’s privacy & cybersecurity practice has long been ranked as a leader by Chambers USA, Chambers Global and The Legal 500, and has been named a “Privacy & Consumer Protection Group of the Year” by Law360 four of the last six years.
-The practice helps clients manage the full array of issues and matters involving privacy and cybersecurity law, including:
+The firm’s emphasis on cross-practice group and cross-office collaboration enables us to bring in-depth knowledge and experience to the legal and business needs of clients across industries, with a particular focus on the financial services / asset management, health care, life sciences, banks and investment banks, and colleges & universities.
+The practice helps clients manage the full array of issues and matters involving privacy and cybersecurity law by providing:

 Ropes & Gray has been retained by clients in many of the most complex and groundbreaking privacy and cybersecurity cases.